damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 want.
 That means you get to play with it, shutdown the VM, and pick up where you left off.

-Sometimes though, you may encounter some issues, like OpenShift not running.
-The web UI may not responding or you may see issues when trying to login with `oc`:
+Sometimes though, you may encounter some issues, like OpenShift not running when booting up the VM.
+The web UI may not responding or you may see issues when trying to login with `oc`, like:

 ```
 The connection to the server 10.2.2.2:8443 was refused - did you specify the right host or port?